 It’s been on my bucket list for years to take our RV down to Baja Mexico like our friends have done many times.
 If we were to launch into RV living again, we would be sure to spend a winter down in Baja with other full-time RVers and learn to kite surf with them.

 9. Use Harvest Hosts more often and stay at wineries, breweries, and farms.

-I would use the Harvest Hosts membership so much more if we were to live in our RV and travel full time again.
-Our family would learn so much connecting with farmers, wineries, and other business owners while boondocking on their land for a night.
+I would use the Harvest Hosts membership so much more if we were to live in our RV and travel full-time again.
+Our family would learn so much by connecting with farmers, wineries, and other business owners while boondocking on their land for a night.
 Harvest Hosts is such a great membership to have, click here to check it out.

 10. Plan and host a meet-up or two ourselves.

 If we were to RV full time again, I would plan to host a meet-up or two ourselves.
 With my background in travel blogging and planning our family’s travels, and my need for social time, I would dive in and plan our own meet-ups in several locations.
 Because the RV living community is amazing and so fun to connect with.

 The big question is, do we have plans for full-time RVing again anytime soon?

 As of now, the answer is no. Our kids are thriving at Hereos Academy located in Boise, Idaho and I love taking short travel trips from our home base.
 But that doesn’t mean we wouldn’t.
 If circumstances changed, at the drop of a hat we could and WOULD do it all over again.